“It Was F*cking Rough” — Lili Reinhart Opens Up About Her Own Heartbreak

 Reinhart moved to Los Angeles at 16 to live in a house with other young struggling actors, where she booked a few indie roles (Not Waving But Drowning, Kings of Summer) and a recurring role on the short-lived TV series Surviving Jack.
 “It was depressing,” she says of her experience in L.A. as a teenager.
 “When I first moved to L.A., my anxiety was so bad that I was throwing up every night.”
 Between the anxiety, depression, and rejection, Reinhart considered giving up acting.
 Her perseverance paid off, though; at the age of 19, she booked Riverdale, and was instantly hailed as an “overnight success.”
 At that point, Reinhart had already been a working actress for half her life.

-Wolk Morais Blouse; Wolk Morais Shorts; LeSilla Eva Pumps, $593, available at LeSilla.com; Celeste Starre Double Struck Earrings, $65, available at CelesteStarre.com.
+Wolk Morais Blouse; Wolk Morais Shorts; LeSilla Eva Pumps, £450, available at LeSilla.com; Celeste Starre Double Struck Earrings,£50, available at CelesteStarre.com.

 “You see someone's success and you're like, Oh shit, it came so easy to them,” she says, remembering the narrative around her career’s ascent.
 “No. It didn't.
 Between [12 and 19] I was struggling being told no. I was broke.
 I was mentally unwell.”
 And though being cast on Riverdale would somewhat quickly solve the first of those two problems, mental health issues aren’t ever going to be resolved overnight; they take time and care to address.
 Which is why, with Riverdale having so totally occupied the past four years of her life, it’s only now, during the pandemic, that Reinhart has been able to find a moment to really reflect.
 “This has been the first time in four years where I've been able to like stop and process the immense life changes that I've gone through,” she says.